cylkdev/matchbox/README.md

 # Matchbox

-**Matchbox** is an Elixir library that enhances native pattern matching by providing a declarative API for complex data structures.
-It streamlines querying and transforming nested data, reducing boilerplate and improving code maintainability.
+Matchbox is an Elixir library that enhances native pattern matching in Elixir by providing a declarative API for complex data structures.
+It streamlines comparing and transforming nested data, reducing boilerplate and improving code maintainability.

 ## Features

-  - **Flexible Pattern Matching** – Declaratively match nested structures.
+  – Declaratively match nested structures.

-  - **Data Transformation** – Modify data based on matching rules.
+  – Modify terms based on pattern matching rules.

-  - **Declarative API** – Simple and readable syntax.
+  – Simple and readable syntax.

 ## Installation